urbit/operators.urbit.org/content/manual/os/dojo-tools.md

 {% callout %}

-Note that whick `%deny` is ordinary blacklist blocking, `%allow` means *any* ships not on the list will be blocked.
+Note that while `%deny` is ordinary blacklist blocking, `%allow` means *any* ships not on the list will be blocked.

 Note also that this generator totally overrides existing snub settings - it doesn't just add or remove ships from an existing list.